Meeting Gillingham: the first few creative writing workshops at Gillingham Library

-The evening before my first workshop I arrived to Gillingham in the dark, and the next morning I walked through a thick mist to get to the library.
+The evening before my first workshop, I arrived to Gillingham in the dark.
+The next morning I walked through a thick mist to get to the library.
 It felt like the town had decided to hide itself from me, but it didn't stay that way for long.

 The workshops I've been delivering use participants’ memories as a starting point for writing fiction.
 I knew from the very beginning of this project that I wanted to use real-life as inspiration for stories, and talking to people in the library and hearing about their eventful lives reassured me of this.

 If we take something from the real world, we can learn to write with authenticity and confidence.
 Authenticity doesn’t always come easily, so I developed my Gillingham workshop to address that.
 Sometimes when I've run writing workshops in the past I've noticed writers have a tendency to leap into a complex plot that becomes "and then this happened, and then this happened, and then there was a massive fire".
 Also, in a workshop environment, there’s a tendency to write lengthy description or plot, but with no character development and zero dialogue.
 I've designed the Gillingham workshops to try and avoid this, reasoning that if I can help participants to gather together a meaningful starting point, they're more likely to come back to the writing and continue it in their own time.

 I’ve hosted several workshops in Gillingham now, and each has brought a different group to the library.
 As well as sharing what they’ve written, participants have told me about their lives.
 We’ve had conversations about coal, milk trains, rabbit pie – all sorts of weird and wonderful things come up, and together we’ve been training ourselves to pick out authentic details from real life and reuse them in our fiction.
 I’ve been impressed with the results, and look forward to sharing them a bit further down the line.